| Route |

 they travel along the wide, flat foreshore

-section, passing beneath the enormous Fortwilliam
+section, passing beneath the enormous

-roundabout (j1) which, along with the nearby
+Fortwilliam roundabout (j1) which, along with

-footbridge, are the longest bridges over a
+the nearby footbridge, are the longest bridges

-motorway in Northern Ireland.
-This section is only
+over a motorway in Northern Ireland.
+This

-Greencastle (j2), the route drops 2 lanes to the
+the northen end, Greencastle (j2), the route

-M5 and the M2 continues round a very tight
+drops 2 lanes to the M5 and the M2 continues

-left-hand bend and launches itself up the famous
+round a very tight left-hand bend and launches

-"hill section".
-With the exception of a short
+itself up the famous "hill section".
+With the

-stretch of the M90 in Scotland, this is the UK's
+Scotland, this is the UK's steepest motorway

-steepest motorway section with a maximum gradient
+section with a maximum gradient of 1 in 15.
+A

-of 1 in 15.
-A crawler lane appears on the left for
+crawler lane appears on the left for the hill.

-and is home to the famous Bellevue Arms which
+is home to the famous Bellevue Arms which

 narrowly avoided demolition at the time it was